 England’s 10 biggest landowners must grow more trees

-New analysis by Friends of the Earth shows that some of the biggest institutional landowners in England have levels of woodland cover on their land that is even lower than the weak national average.
+Analysis by Friends of the Earth shows that some of the biggest institutional landowners in England have levels of woodland cover on their land that is even lower than the weak national average.

-The environmental campaign group has produced the first league table of England’s ten largest landowners, ranked by the area of woodland they each own.
+We have produced the first league table of England’s ten largest landowners, ranked by the area of woodland they each own.
 Nationally, England’s woodland cover stands at 10%.

 In last place is the Church Commissioners, the investment arm of the Church of England, whose 105,000-acre estate has just 3% woodland cover.
 At this year’s General Synod, the Church vowed to reach net zero emissions by 2030.

-The Prince and the Church are surpassed even by Highways England, the government department that manages the country’s major trunk roads – but who also have 13,588 acres of woodland growing by the side of motorways, 11% of their total landholdings.
+The Prince of Wales and the Church are surpassed even by Highways England, the government department that manages the country’s major trunk roads – but who also have 13,588 acres of woodland growing by the side of motorways, 11% of their total landholdings.
 Unsurprisingly, the Forestry Commission tops the list, with over 400,000 acres of woods.

 Friends of the Earth trees campaigner, Guy Shrubsole, said: